PP (complexity): PP vs BPP

-Because these two probabilities are so close together, especially for large n, even if we run it a large number of times it is very difficult to tell whether we are operating on a YES instance or a NO instance.
+Because these two probabilities are exponentially close together, even if we run it for a polynomial number of times it is very difficult to tell whether we are operating on a YES instance or a NO instance.
 Attempting to achieve a fixed desired probability level using a majority vote and the Chernoff bound requires a number of repetitions that is exponential in n.

 PP compared to other complexity classes

 PP includes BPP, since probabilistic algorithms described in the definition of BPP form a subset of those in the definition of PP.